xelfia/Virtueld/manual.md

 ## 🚪Portal

-This is a portal for moving to other places.
+Portal: These are portals for moving to other places.
 * If any character moves between the stone pillars, it will move to the place indicated by the destination sign.

 > ⚠Some `experimental` features are included.

 * Currently, controls are similar on a combat ring.
-* right stick `🅁🕹` to rotate the camera up/down/left/right.
+* Gamepad🎮 right stick `🅁🕹` to rotate the camera up/down/left/right.
 * No damage will occur.

 |Destination Sign|About Placement|